CameronBrooks11/orlab/README.md

 For more detailed information and advanced usage, consult the [OpenRocket Wiki on Scripting with Python and JPype](https://github.com/openrocket/openrocket/wiki/Scripting-with-Python-and-JPype).

+_API docs are a work-in-progress, for now see the `examples` folder for usage._

 ## Development

 If you wish to contribute or modify **orlab**, follow these steps: